hashicorp/packer/website/source/partials/builder/virtualbox/common/_ShutdownConfig-not-required.html.md

     Packer will wait for a default of 5 minutes until the virtual machine is shutdown.
     The timeout can be changed using `shutdown_timeout` option.

+-   `acpi_shutdown` (bool) - If it's set to true, it will shutdown the VM via power button.
+It could be a good option when keeping the machine state is necessary after shutting it down.